 Organised by Gemma Horton and Jake Mason, the first Communication, Media and Journalism PGR/ECR Conference takes place on 10 April after a call for papers addressing the department's six key research themes.

 The keynote will be Rebecca Moosavian, a researcher in media law and freedom of expression at the University of Leeds.
 In all, speakers will represent institutions from six countries across Europe and Asia.

 Although the call for papers is now closed, registration for the conference is still open.
 PhD candidates and ECRs from across the fields of communication and journalism are encouraged to take part.

 Mark Bradley quoted in Cairncross Review

-A government report on the sustainability of journalism in the UK quotes Mark Bradley, the director of postgraduate study at the Department of Journalism Studies.
+A government report on the sustainability of journalism in the UK quotes Mark Bradley, the director of postgraduate study at the The School of Journalism, Media and Communication.

 The Cairncross Review examines the challenges currently facing journalism and makes a series of recommendations to secure its future.